 - Impact of proposed project on applicant’s future career goals.

-For students going abroad in non-research capacity (internships, study, etc):
+For students going abroad in a non-research capacity (internship, class, etc):

 1. Prepare a 1-page cover page that includes the following items.